flipacholas/Architecture-of-consoles/articles/gamecube.md

 Nintendo finally delivered some dedicated audio circuitry to offload the huge task from the CPU-GPU and provide richer sounds.
 Their new solution is an independent **Digital Signal Processor** or 'DSP' manufactured by **Macronix** running inside Flipper.

-The DSP's job consists in performing different operations over our raw audio data (e.g. volume changes, sample rate conversion, 3D sound effects, filtering, etc) and at the end output a 2-channel sample.
+The DSP's job consists of performing different operations over our raw audio data (e.g. volume changes, sample rate conversion, 3D sound effects, filtering, echo, reverb, etc) and then output a 2-channel PCM signal.
 It doesn't work alone however, the DSP delivers audio with the help of other components.

-Its first companion is the **Audio Interface** or 'AI', a 16-bit stereo digital-to-analogue converter responsible for sending the final sample through the audio signal that ends on the TV.
+Its first companion is the **Audio Interface** (AI), a 16-bit stereo digital-to-analogue converter responsible for sending the final sample through the audio signal that ends on the TV.
 The AI can only process 32 bytes of audio data every 0.25ms, so if we take into account that each sound sample weights 2 bytes and we need two to create stereo sound, the AI will be able to mix up to eight stereo samples with up to 32 kHz of sampling rate, *sound*!

-Finally, we have the **Audio RAM** or 'ARAM' block, which is a large (16 MB) but very slow spare memory that can be used store raw sound data.
-There's quite a lot of space, so the GPU can also use it store additional material (like textures).
+Finally, we have the **Audio RAM** (ARAM) block, which is a large (16 MB) but very slow spare memory that can be used to store raw sound data.
+There's quite a lot of space, so the GPU can also use it to store additional material (like textures).
 The CPU doesn't have direct access to this memory so it will resort to DMA to move content around.

+For better or worse, the DSP is programmable with the use of microcode ([_yikes_]({{< ref "nintendo-64#audio" >}})), but fear not, as the official SDK already bundles a general-purpose microcode that almost every game used, except on the console's boot sequence and some Nintendo games (_how convenient_, as Nintendo didn't document the DSP, so only they know how to program it).

 That being said, the process of generating sound works as follows:
 1. CPU commands DMA to move raw samples to ARAM.
 2. CPU sends a list of commands that instruct how the DSP should operate these samples.
+In other words, it uploads the microcode program (only one is official available for developers).
 3. DSP fetches samples from ARAM, applies the required operations and mixes them into two channels.
 Finally, it stores the resulting data on RAM.
-4. AI fetches processed samples from RAM and outputs it through the audio signal.
+4. AI fetches processed samples from RAM and outputs them through the audio signal.

 #### Compression and freedom

-While we've already reached the *sampling age* and we are not locked to specific waveforms any more, the new sound system is still a huge improvement.
+While we've already reached the *sampling age* and we are not locked to specific waveforms anymore, the new sound system is still a huge improvement.
+For starters, the saga of forced [music sequencing]({{< ref "nintendo-64#audio" >}}) is gone for good.
+The system can now stream pre-produced music to the audio endpoint without problems, much like what the [Saturn]({{< ref "sega-saturn#audio" >}}) and [PS1]({{< ref "playstation#audio" >}}) accomplished years ago.

 Let me show you an example using two games, one released for the Nintendo 64 and its sequel released for the GameCube.
 Both have different music scores but the context (enemy battle) is the same.
 Take a look at how both tracks differ in sound quality, taking into account the design of each system (shared vs dedicated).

 {{< side_by_side >}}
   <div class="toleft">
     {{< video src="PaperMario64" >}}
-    <figcaption class="caption">Paper Mario (2000) for the N64</figcaption>
+    <figcaption class="caption">Paper Mario (2000) for the N64
+    <br>Sequenced on the fly by the RSP</figcaption>
   </div>

   <div class="toright">
     {{< video src="PaperMario" >}}
-    <figcaption class="caption">Paper Mario: The Thousand-Year Door (2004) for the GC</figcaption>
+    <figcaption class="caption">Paper Mario: The Thousand-Year Door (2004) for the GC
+    <br>Streamed to the DSP</figcaption>
   </div>
 {{< /side_by_side >}}

-*As you can hear*, dedicated audio hardware is a drastic improvement, allowing for a wider range of frequencies, sampling rates and additional effects.
+*As you can hear*, the DSP finally gave music composers the freedom they always asked for.

 ---